tanberry/samples/terraform-getting-started.md

 # Getting Started with Terraform

-Terraform is a popular language for defining and provisioning infrastructure as code (IaC).
+Terraform is a tool for defining and provisioning infrastructure as code (IaC) on multi-Cloud environemnts, using a language known as HashiCorp Configuration Language (HCL).

+This topic explains how to install Terraform, create a configuration file, intialize and verify your instance, deploy your configuration, and then destroy the infrastructure.

 ## Prerequisites

 To install Terraform, go to [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file that is appropriate for your development environment.

-With Terraform installed, let's dive right into it and start creating some infrastructure.
+## Configure and initialize your environment

+After downloading and installing Terraform, the next step is to create your working directory and a configuration file.

-1. Create a new directory on your local machine and create Terraform configuration code inside it.
+1. Create a new directory on your local machine and navigate to the new directory.

 ```shell
 $ mkdir terraform-demo
 $ cd terraform-demo
 ```

-2. Next, create a file for your Terraform configuration code.
+2. Next, create a configuration file named `main.tf`.

 ```shell
 $ touch main.tf
 ```

-Paste the following lines into the file.
+3. Add the following lines to the `main.tf` file.

 ```hcl
 provider "docker" {